 How to get Warden’s Law in Destiny 2

-With Destiny 2 having plenty of valuable exotics locked behind long quests and complicated treasure hunts, it’s always refreshing to see a two-step procedure yield an exotic.
+With Destiny 2 having plenty of valuable weapons locked behind long quests and complicated treasure hunts, it’s always refreshing to see a two-step procedure to get a solid Legendary.

 Here’s how to get Warden’s Law: